Our Catholic Ethos

 We are delighted to announce that in our most recent inspection of Religious Education at St Peter's, we were judged to be 'Outstanding' in all areas.

-Our school serves the Arundel and Brighton parishes of Ashtead, Leatherhead, Fetcham and Effingham.
+Our school serves the Arundel and Brighton parishes of Ashtead, Leatherhead, Fetcham and Effingham and Cobham.

 At St Peter’s Religious Education pervades the ethos and the daily life of the school.
 Together with home and the parish, school is a place where children hear the Gospel through word and example, experience the Church as a community of God’s people and grow in understanding of the world and themselves.